Explicit 39: Where's Your Head At - Basement Jaxx

 8:52

-Nelly: and you're just waiting for the drop
+play everything and you do the drop and you're just waiting for the drop and instantly the drop

-David: could be a type of bird for like samba because they do like the mating dance and stuff like that
+is just the seagulls screaming i like it could be a type of bird for like samba because they do like

-David: there's definitely a samba bird out there peacock peacock some peacocking some peacocking nice
+the mating dance and stuff like that there's definitely a samba bird out there peacock peacock

-Ana: oh my god i went to a party and it was the straightest party i have ever been to in berlin
+some peacocking some peacocking nice oh my god i went to a party and it was the straightest party i

 9:13